pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 Downloading a model
 -------------------
 First, you need to download a model.
-The preferred way to download a model is to use TorchTune's integration with the `HuggingFace Hub <https://huggingface.co/docs/hub/en/index>`_ - a collection of the latest and greatest model weights.
+The first way to download a model is to use TorchTune's integration with the `HuggingFace Hub <https://huggingface.co/docs/hub/en/index>`_ - a collection of the latest and greatest model weights.

 For this tutorial, you're going to use the `Llama2 model from Meta <https://llama.meta.com/>`_.
 Llama2 is a "gated model",